godotengine/godot-website/collections/_article/rendering-cpu-optimizations.md

 about optimizing code both for the CPU and for the GPU, because your ultimate performance will be dictated by the slower of the two processors.
 No amount of CPU optimization will save you from inefficient shaders.

-In writing a renderer you also make tradeoffs all the time to benefit one or the other, for example, batching in 2D is a technique that hurts GPU performance a little, but improves CPU performance a lot.
+In writing a renderer you also make tradeoffs all the time to benefit one or the other.
+For example, batching in 2D is a technique that hurts GPU performance a little, but improves CPU performance a lot.
 Since 2D games tend to get CPU bottlenecked before they get GPU bottlenecked, batching ends up being a net positive in most cases.
 Conversely, 3D games tend to be GPU bottlenecked more often, so in Godot we do our occlusion culling on the CPU in order to take some of the